Get a free consultation

 When you trigger your buyer’s emotions, they become invested in your business and in you.
 Your management presentation becomes memorable and shareable.
 Remember: “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-Best M&A management presentation tip #6: Be honest
+Best M&A presentation tip #6: Be honest

-The best management presentations are from teams who don’t pretend to be perfect.
+The best management presentations are from senior executives who don’t pretend to be perfect.
 Teams admit their mistakes, but also what they’ve learnt from them.
 They don’t hide their strategy changes, but instead share why and how they changed their approach, and the impact this has had.
 They have the confidence and self-awareness to be honest.
 As a result, investors see them as being trustworthy and having integrity and credibility.

 Investors know there’s no perfect opportunity, there’s no perfect team, there’s no risk-free reward.
 So they are – rightly – wary of management teams that claim to offer any of these.
 Equally, if it appears that you’re trying to hide or mislead them, the investor will start to question everything else about you.
 To avoid this, be explicit about the data backing up your track record and the methodology used for your forecasts.
 Address doubts in your management presentation instead of creating them.